Skip to main content

 • Identity drift: Your sense of self becomes dependent on external processing

-With agent-driven consolidation:
+With SI-driven consolidation:

 • Beliefs emerge from your own reasoning